cryptobench/dapp-webapp/backend/README.md

 To add support for Proxy you should run the https://github.com/golemfactory/dapp-deployment

-## Install the projects dependencies
+## Install the project's dependencies

 ```bash
 npm install